SOLD - David Dresser

 This old oak dresser had seen better days and so we decided to completely transform it using the David decoupage paper by Mint and Carbon Black chalk paint.

-The old handles were broken so we replaced them and finished it with some dark wax for a wonderfully tactile finish.
+The old handles were broken so we replaced them and finished the whole piece with some dark wax for a wonderfully tactile finish.

-We then used our round brush to apply a mix of white and black chalk paint across the front of the dresser, mixing the colours and blending to create a full image across the whole front of the dresser.
+We then used our round brush to apply a mix of Beluga (white) and Carbon Black chalk paint across the front of the dresser, mixing the colours and blending to create a full image across the whole front of the dresser.

 - David Decoupage Paper - size A1